 And who can blame them?
 Every successful company is already fulfilling a real customer job with an effective business model.
 The problem is that few organizations can explicitly articulate what that model is.
 Day to day, they go along guided by implicit rules of thumb, metrics, incentives, and the odd success story.
 But without an explicit understanding of their business model—the premise behind its development, the way its parts work together, its strengths and weaknesses—they don’t know whether they can use it to deliver on a new customer opportunity or a new model is needed.

-Seizing the White Space offers the path to that explicit understanding, starting a practical business model framework: the four fundamental building blocks that make your business model work.
+The new book Reinvent Your Business Model offers a path to that explicit understanding, starting a practical business model framework: the four fundamental building blocks that make your business model work.

 - The customer value proposition that fulfills an important job

 - The profit formula that lays out how your company makes money delivering the value proposition